dipanjal/mysql-replication-poc/README.md

 - Thirdly, The Query will be executed at *Slave 2* when the value of *sysdate(3) = 2022-01-07 12:05:00.405*

 Epic Fail!!
 Right?
-This will clearly create inconsitancy problem.
+This will certainly create inconsitancy problem.
 So we need to drop this idea.

 Idea 2: How about Transfering [Bin Log](https://dev.mysql.com/doc/internals/en/binary-log-overview.html) files?

 > The binary log is a set of log files that contain information about data modifications made to a MySQL server instance.
 Simply it saves the Database States

 So, When any Write Query executes in the Master Replica, the change is saved into the Bin Log.
 After that the Master will transfer these log files towards the Slave Databases **asynchronusly** and the Slaves will pull the change and update their states according to the bin logs.There are also other replication staratagies like Synchronus, Asynchronus and Semi-Asynchronus, but Mysql do Asynchronus replication by default so we are gonna use this for now.